alexferl/pk8s/README.md

 pk8s applications are developed using Go, providing a powerful and flexible framework for managing Kubernetes resources programmatically.

 At the core of a pk8s project is the `App`, which serves as the foundational element.
-Within an `App`, users have the flexibility to define multiple `Stack`, representing various environments, clusters, or teams, tailored to their specific needs.
+Within an `App`, users have the flexibility to define multiple `Stack`, representing various environments, clusters, or team.
 Each `Stack` can further encapsulate multiple `Chart`, which are organized collections of Kubernetes resources such as `Deployment`, `Service`, `Ingress`, `ReplicaSet`, and more.

 ### Using